 - Customer experience – To provide customers with not only a satisfactory product or service but also with satisfactory after-sales services to create a memorable experience for the customer.

 - Marketing – To implement a marketing strategy after well-informed market research about what customers expect and what is the best way to make the product or service available to customers.

-CFI is the leading global provider of financial modeling courses and financial analyst certification.
-To continue developing your career as a financial professional, take a look the following additional resources, which discuss various aspects of business costing:
+Thank you for reading CFI’s guide to Value Added.
+To continue developing your career as a financial professional, take a look at the following additional CFI resources, which discuss various aspects of business costing: